Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

 ###Logging from your processes###

 The processes you are starting may write to their standard output and standard error streams.

-By default any output will be shown in the interpreter's standard out (this is called the 'inline' mode).
+By default any output will written to a log file placed into a log directory under the feature file directory

-It's generally better to set a log directory, and turn on logging.
+Alternatively you can write the process output to console (inline) with the interpreter output but this can make the test output hard to read

 Logging is configured independently for the process std out and error streams, using an output mode.
 Output mode is one of

-- inline (the default)
+- inline
-- file (log to a file)
+- file (log to a file) (the default)
-- captured (buffer in chorus for pattern matching)
-- capturedwithlog (buffer in chorus and also write output to a log file)

 The config below will write the std out of the publisher process process to a log file, and show error output inline n.b. the log file name will be calculated automatically from the feature and process name